lxtGH/Awesome-Segmentation-With-Transformer/README.md

 ### 🔥News
+[-] Add several CVPR-24 works on this directions.
+2024-03
-[-] The third version is on arxiv. [survey](https://arxiv.org/abs/2304.09854) More benchmark and methods are included!!
+[-] The third version is on arxiv. [survey](https://arxiv.org/abs/2304.09854) More benchmark and methods are included!!.
+2023-12
 [-] The second draft is on arxiv.
+2023-06

 ### 🔥Highlight!!